hootsuite/wordpress-multisite-vagrant/README.md

 * Lines 2 and 3 can be repeated to add more sites (site2, site3 etc)
 * `mydomain.local` can be replaced with project specific URL's

-## Vagrant Shared Folders
+### Shared Folders

-By default this Vagrant Box has two folders thare are shared between your local machine.
+This Vagrant Box has two folders thare are shared between your local machine.
 These have been set in the Vagrant file.

 | Local Path 	| Vagrant Path	|
 | -------------	| -------------	|